hxdyxd/arm_emulator/readme.txt

-simple arm9 emulator with freertos support and only a thousand lines
+simple arm9 emulator with freertos and linux support and only two thousand lines